Jed and First Jed are popular with lots of different user groups

 The jobs in Jed are banded into the following qualification levels:

 - Foundation level.
-Some exams, but fewer than 5 GCSEs at grade C or 5 or better, or equivalent.
+Some exams, but fewer than 5 GCSEs at grade 4 or C or better, or equivalent.

 - Intermediate level.
-5 GCSEs at grade C or 5 or better, or equivalent.
+5 GCSEs at grade 4 or C or better, or equivalent.

 - Advanced level.
-A-levels or equivalent, IB, BTEC National, NVQ 3.
+A-levels, Scottish Highers, T-levels, IB, BTEC National, NVQ 3, or equivalent.

 - Higher Certificate level.
-HND, NVQ level 4.
+HND, foundation degree, NVQ level 4.

 - Degree level.
-A university degree or similar.
+A university bachelors degree or above.

 The qualification levels to show are set within the password-protected tutor settings area.
 In the tutor settings you can configure other aspects of Jed too, including which information items to show, adding your own web links, and opening links in new browser windows.